Working Together Well Requires a Process

 I define “picking my brain” as “consulting” where I provide strategic advice you can use to further research or achieve your goals.
 I know the high value of my expertise and have invested significantly in professional growth and development.

 In fact, I’m investing in Thrive Media, Inc. (which owns Thrive Writing) by getting my Master’s degree.
 I attend classes in the three-time award-winner Georgetown University Public Relations and Corporate Communications program.
-My concentration is Digital Communications and because this is an applied master’s program, the skills I learn in the classroom I can apply the next day to better serve my clients.
-That increases the value f my expertise.
+My concentration is Digital Communications and because this is an applied master’s program, the skills I learn in the classroom I can use the next day to serve my clients better.
+That increases the value of my expertise.

 Just as an attorney won’t provide legal counsel or a physician medical advice on introductory or exploratory calls, I don’t offer any marketing advice because these conversations are not strategic ones.
 They are informational only.
 Their purpose is for us to determine if, based on your unique content marketing requirements, I can provide the right mix of services can help you and I’m a fit for your distinct organizational culture.